-There’s nothing worse than losing everything on your phone to later realize you never had a backup.
-In this article, you’ll discover how to fully and properly back up your Android phone.
+There’s nothing worse than losing everything on your phone to later realize you never had a backup in the first place.

-Google has made is pretty easy to back up your data.
-Go to Settings >Accounts and sync > tap on your Google account and make sure you check off everything.
-By doing that all your your apps, contacts, system settings, calendar, and e-mail will be restored whenever you use that same Google account to set up a new Android phone.
+By doing that all your apps, contacts, system settings, calendar, and e-mails will be restored whenever you use that same Google account to set up a new Android phone.

 Bear in mind Google will not back up photos, videos, and SMS.
 Keep reading, we’ll show you how to backup photos and videos on Android.

 So all your photos and videos will be available on any device you sign in with your Google account.
-You can choose how you photos should be saved.
-While you’re in Back up and sync section, just tap on Upload size to choose how you want to upload your photos.
-Go download it and you’ll never lose a photo again.
+You can choose how your photos should be saved.

 There are a ton of backup apps to back up almost everything on your phone.
 Some of the most popular are Helium, My Backup Pro, Super backup, they all work with an unrooted device.
-For Super backup, not all features will be available if your Android is not rooted.
+For Super backup, some features may not work if your Android phone is not rooted.

-I personally recommend My Backup Pro, it’s been around for quite a while and works like a charm.
+We recommend My Backup Pro, it’s been around for quite a while and works like a charm.
 You can download it from the Google Play Store for $6.99.
-It’s kind of expensive for a backup app, but you’ll never have to worry about backing up you data.
-Just download it, set up a few settings then you’re set.
+You may find it a little bit expensive for a backup app, but you’ll never have to worry about backing up your data.
+Just download it, set up a few settings, then you’re set.

 I hope today you learned how to back up your Android phone.
 If you liked this article please recommend and/or share it with your friends, so they can benefit from it too.